Western Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 23, 2021

 - Western Michigan and its opponents have combined to score more than 62.5 points in five of 11 games this season.

+- Northern Illinois' games have gone over 62.5 points in four of 11 chances this season.

-- The two teams combine to average 61.4 points per game, 1.1 less than the total in this contest.
+- The two teams combine to average 61.4 points per game, 1.1 less than the over/under in this contest.

-- The 62 combined points per game that these two squads have allowed this season are 0.5 fewer than the 62.5 over/under in this contest.
+- These two squads combine to allow 62 points per game, 0.5 fewer than this contest's over/under.

-- The average total in Broncos games this season is 61.5, 1.0 point fewer than Tuesday's over/under of 62.5 .
+- The Broncos and their opponents score an average of 61.5 points per game, 1.0 fewer than Tuesday's total.

-- The 56.7 PPG average total in Huskies games this season is 5.8 points fewer than this game's over/under.
+- The 62.5 total in this game is 5.8 points above the 56.7 average total in Huskies games this season.

 Western Michigan Stats and Trends